klesh/fu/README.md

 # FAQ

    Q: How to add imgur.com?

-   A: go to http://api.imgur.com/ register an application, you will receive a Client-ID, put it to Client-ID client field and save.
-You may have to setup proxy field if you happen to receive a "blocked by imgur.com " error.
+   A: go to http://api.imgur.com/ register an application, you will receive a Client-ID, then you can create a imgur.com entry in `Preferences`.
+You may have to setup proxy field if you run into a "blocked by imgur.com " error.

 # Like it ?

   * Star this respository right away!
-  * Recommand to your friends.
+  * Recommend to your friends.
   * Twitter/Facebook/Reddit it already.
   * Pull Requests are all welcome.